-The NCAA Tournament is one of the most anticipated and exciting sporting events of the year, which is why every spring you have many new sports bettors wondering how to bet on March Madness.
+The NCAA Tournament is one of the most anticipated and exciting sporting events of the year, which is why every spring you have many new sports bettors wondering how to gamble on March Madness.

 With 68 of the top college basketball teams in the country competing for the National Championship, the road to the Final Four is paved with fantastic finishes, unbelievable upsets, and the most fun you’ll ever have betting on college basketball.

 How does March Madness betting work